mikemcbride/dotfiles/README.md

 xcode-select --install
 ```

-You will also need to be the owner of the `/usr` directory.
-To make sure you are, run this:
+You will also need to have write permissions to the `/usr` directory.

 ```shell
 sudo chown -R `whoami` /usr